gls-nxt/technical-assessments/assessments/frontend-engineer.md

 3. **Hosted Demo (Optional)**: A live deployment (e.g., Vercel/Netlify) showcasing the toast system in action; desirable but not mandatory.

 ---

+## Submission Guidelines

+- **Deadline**:
+    - As provided in the E-Mail.

+- **Submission Method**:
+    - Please send your completed assessment to: [glsnxt-engineering-leads@teams.gls-global.com](mailto:glsnxt-engineering-leads@teams.gls-global.com).

+---

+## Final Notes

+There is no single “correct” solution to this assessment.
+This is intended to understand your approach to solving the problem.
+We value clarity, justification of choices, and adherence to best practices.
+Focus on detailing your thought process and explaining trade-offs if any.

+Good luck, and we look forward to reviewing your solution!